-Jeffrey Kaplow is Assistant Professor of Government at the College of William & Mary, where his research focuses on international and civil conflict, nuclear weapons, and international security institutions.
+Jeffrey Kaplow is Assistant Professor of Government at William & Mary, where his research focuses on international and civil conflict, nuclear weapons, and international security institutions.

 My research and teaching examine the drivers of international and civil conflict, the causes and consequences of the proliferation of nuclear weapons, and the role of international security institutions in constraining state behavior.